Menu

 Acknowledgements

-First and foremost, I wish to thank Colonel Charlie Simpson, founder of AAFM and its first Executive Director, who not only allowed me this medium to share my collection, but also spent countless hours posting the scans and creating the layout and architecture of the initial gallery.
+First and foremost, I wish to thank Colonel Charlie Simpson, founder of AAFM and its first Executive Director, who not only allowed me this medium to share my collection, but also spent countless hours posting the scans and creating the layout and architecture of the initial gallery that premiered in 2006.
 I also want to thank AAFM member Dennis Brooke (one of my former crew partners), who led the team that renovated the gallery in 2020-2021 to make it more informative; that team consisted of Scott Muessig, Larry Thompkins, and AAFM board member Monte Watts.
 Monte and Gary Mead (a long-time Northrop Grumman engineer on Minuteman) spent countless hours helping improve the quality of the patch images with high-resolution photography and Photoshop enhancement.
 The “new and improved” gallery would not have been possible without the volunteer efforts of these five individuals.
+Most recently, I need to thank Monte (again) and Miriam Neel (of Curiouser Designs, LLC) who are responsible for transforming the gallery in 2024 into a fully searchable (finally!) and much more user-friendly format.
 But most of all, I say “Thank You” to the hundreds of people and organizations who donated a patch to my collection or an image to this gallery.
 As promised long ago, those individuals are finally recognized in the text that accompanies what they donated.
 Unfortunately, I have names of some donors for whom I lost track of exactly what was donated, so I will recognize their contributions by listing their names here:

 Carl Beamer, Lt Col Paul Burnett, TSgt David Cotton, Capt Ted Egan, Lt Col Mark Eunson, Capt Ray Galik, MSgt John Garcia, Joseph Paul Haley, Capt Tracey Hayes, Maj Ron Hefner, Capt Jim Jennings, Maj (Ret) Rick Johnsten, Capt Rob Kolb, Capt Scott Kramer, Lt Col Jeffrey Kwallek, Capt Tony Mino, Lt Col David Noble, Capt Bob Provost, Lt Col Bob Rausch, Lt Col Angel Rivera, Lt Glen Roberts, Capt Paul Rogerson, Capt Bill Schwinn, Maj David Thompson II, Lt Mike Todaro, and Lt Col Tom Whitten.